 - Rehabilitation Benefits

 - Example: An employee suffered a crippling injury at work, and now requires rehabilitation services in order to be pain-free and potentially get back to work.
-Worker’s comp covers the cost of rehabilitation.
+Workers’ compensation covers the cost of rehabilitation.

 - Example: An electrician employed under your company dies on the job.
-Worker’s compensation insurance will cover the cost of fees related to life insurance payouts or funeral expenses.
+Worker’s compensation insurance will cover the cost of fees related to death benefits and funeral expenses.

-- Example: A former employee sues the company for health reasons.
+- Example: A former employee sues the company for injuries claimed on the job.
 Worker’s compensation will cover the cost of your defense.

 • The age of your company